Business Funding Questions,

 Will applying hurt my credit score?

-No. Pre-qualifying with The Broker Shop uses a soft pull only — zero impact on your credit score.
-A hard pull only happens if you choose to move forward with a specific lender offer, and we'll tell you clearly before that happens.
+No. Pre-qualifying with The Broker Shop won't affect your credit score.
+Nothing is finalized unless you choose to move forward with a specific lender offer, and we'll tell you clearly before that happens.

 How much does it cost to work with The Broker Shop?